openstack-infra/zuul/doc/source/zuul.rst

     This may be used for any event.
 It requires that a certain kind of approval be present for the current patchset of the change (the approval could be added by the event in question).
-It follows the same syntax as the "approval" pipeline requirement below.
+It follows the same syntax as the :ref:`"approval" pipeline requirement below
+    <pipeline-require-approval>`.

   **timer**
     This trigger will run based on a cron-style time specification.